moiseevigor/moiseevigor.github.io/_posts/2026-05-02-geometry-of-seeing-A2-distributions-contact.md

 $$L_{\mathrm{SR}}(\gamma) \;=\; \int_0^T \sqrt{u_1^2 + u_2^2}\,dt.$$

-After the $u_1 = 1$ unit-speed reduction, this collapses to the elastica functional $\int \kappa^2(s)\,ds$ — exactly the integrand Euler minimised.
+After the $u_1 = 1$ reduction, $s$ is arc length and $\kappa = \dot\theta$,
+and the SR extremals project onto the critical curves of the elastica functional $\int \kappa^2(s)\,ds$ — exactly the integrand Euler minimised.
 Appendix A3 takes this and runs it through the Pontryagin Maximum Principle.

-**Mitchell's compactness theorem** (1985) shows that on a connected bracket-generating SR manifold the infimum is attained: a length-minimising geodesic exists between any two points.
-This is the SR analogue of Hopf–Rinow.
-For $\mathrm{SE}(2)$ it means every pair of V1 neurons is connected by an *actual* shortest horizontal curve — not just an approachable one.
+The **sub-Riemannian Hopf–Rinow theorem** shows that on a connected, complete bracket-generating SR manifold the infimum is attained: a length-minimising geodesic exists between any two points.
+For
+$\mathrm{SE}(2)$ it means every pair of V1 neurons is connected by an *actual* shortest horizontal curve — not just an approachable one.

 ## Connection to the elliptic project